-- The “IB MYP” program stands for International Baccalaureate Middle Years Program.
+- The “IB MYP” stands for International Baccalaureate Middle Years Programme.

 - Why IB?
 Our goal is to challenge our students to be open-minded and critical thinkers who can see through a world lens.